Lelebees/impera-turn-ping/documentation/discord-bot-commands.md

     - 0: No notifications
     - 1: DMs Only (overrides guild setting)
-    - 2: DMs & Guild (Always sends to BOTH)
+    - 2: Guild only (If there is no guild, no message)
     - 3: Guild > DMs (If there is no guild, fall back to DMs)
-    - 4: Guild only (If there is no guild, no message)
+    - 4: DMs & Guild (Always sends to BOTH (Unless guild does not track the game, In which case it will send only to DMs))

 ## Guild commands

 These commands have different behaviour from botUser commands.
-This behaviour is invoked by the commands context: being used in a guild, rather then dm's.
+This behaviour is invoked by the commands context: being used in a guild, rather then dms.

 - `/notifications`
   args: ?`gameID`, ?`channel`, ?`settings`